 Relationships [personal development] and

 Ontology, in its formal sense, is the study of being.
-Ad Humanitas has developed a key understanding, from the standpoint of emergent health, of the human elements and resources that can augment our well being; a sense of self and purpose.
-This understanding and attendent processes can be applied to individuals, groups, businesses and organizations.
+Ad Humanitas has developed a key understanding, from the standpoint of emergent health, of the human elements and resources that can augment our well-being; a sense of self and purpose.
+This understanding and attendant processes can be applied to individuals, groups, businesses, and organizations.

 We can provide a listing of certified practitioners in the work known as InnerDialogue™.
-This is a precise (initially non-verbal) dialogue-based ontological process which allows for a deep, intimate non-violating process between practitioner-client to elicit and understand the root patterns that cause illness and dysfunction.
+This is a precise (initially non-verbal) dialogue-based ontological process that allows for a deep, intimate non-violating process between practitioner-client to elicit and understand the root patterns that cause illness and dysfunction.
 The term non-verbal infers that the questions–at the heart of an ontological narrative–are voiced via mudras or hand modes.
 These elicit a neurological reflex mechanism in the somatic (muscular) body, to give the practitioner a pathway of exploration, revealing incrementally the client’s narrative.
-The practitioner, of course, engages in a further exploratory verbal language as the sequence of vents become revealed.
-The work facilitates the client’s ability to bring alive their own inner resources for resolution of whatever the conflict, dysfunction, state or inner need that they are in.
+The practitioner, of course, engages in further exploratory verbal language as the sequence of vents becomes revealed.
+The work facilitates the client’s ability to bring alive their own inner resources for the resolution of whatever conflict, dysfunction, state, or inner need they are in.

 The epigenesis of any idea is born of personal experience, the genetic impulses hidden deep within us, and the mystery of life itself.
 This work is unique and yet absolutely ordinary, etched in time, and retold.

-We too have this moment; for some of us it is life long, for others it is temporary, as our winter of discontent becomes too intense and our nights grow too long.
-For many this awakening comes by seeming accident, by chance, through perhaps, a strange encounter; a gentle smile from a stranger, a unknown element that entered their life and touched that seed that lay waiting.
-For many, in these contemporary technological dominant times, the emptiness within, prompts a deep expression to find the Source.
-Put off by established models of worhsip, of knowing, thousands seek the path back to their Source.
-They seek to tune into a signal of unparalleled strength, a clear tune, a cadence of beauty,a tonal range that spans everything.
+We too have this moment; for some of us, it is lifelong, for others it is temporary, as our winter of discontent becomes too intense and our nights grow too long.
+For many this awakening comes by seeming accident, by chance, through perhaps, a strange encounter; a gentle smile from a stranger, an unknown element that entered their life and touched that seed that lay waiting.
+For many, in these contemporary technologically dominant times, the emptiness within prompts a deep expression to find the Source.
+Put off by established models of worship, of knowing, thousands seek the path back to their Source.
+They seek to tune into a signal of unparalleled strength, a clear tune, a cadence of beauty, and a tonal range that spans everything.
 This is the starting point.

-The journey is known as the Great Chain of Being, or Emanation Theory.
-It can be found back in Mesopatamian writings, espoused by Plato, his pupil Plotinus, brought into Christianity by St Augustine and the Eastern Orthodox Church, incorporated into both Kabalah, Islamic and Sufi knowledge in the end of the first millenia, imported and developed by the teaching and writings of St Therese and Tomas Aquinus, brought into this Century by Ernst Schumacher, and developed and reorganised through the luminous works of Graves and Ken Wilber in the last thirty years, and in parallel, with this work, by Solihin and Alicia Thom.
+The journey is known as the Great Chain of Being or Emanation Theory.
+It can be found back in Mesopotamian writings, espoused by Plato, his pupil Plotinus, brought into Christianity by St Augustine and the Eastern Orthodox Church, incorporated into both Kabalah, Islamic, and Sufi knowledge at the end of the first millennia, imported and developed by the teaching and writings of St Therese and Tomas Aquinus, brought into this Century by Ernst Schumacher, and developed and reorganized through the luminous works of Graves and Ken Wilber in the last thirty years, and in parallel, with this work, by Solihin and Alicia Thom.